 Welcome to the Billericay Chess Club Website.

-The club currently fields four teams across two chess leagues.
-This includes three teams ('A', 'B' and 'C') in the North Essex League and a further team in the Southend & District League.
-The Club competes in the highest division of both Leagues, with the Club's 'A' team being placed in the top flight of the North Essex Chess League.
+The club currently fields three teams across two chess leagues.
+This includes two teams ('A' & 'B') in the North Essex League and a further team in the Southend & District League.
+The Club competes in the highest division in the Southend League and in Divisions 1 and 4 of the North Essex League.

 In addition to league chess, the club also organises a number of internal competitions as well as offering the opportunity to play informal games on a regular basis.